-In August 2017, Council approved a process to review its Rating Strategy for the period 2018-2022, through the establishment of a steering committee representing a cross-section of rate-paying stakeholders, three Councillors and an independent non-voting chair-person to oversee the review.
+In August 2017, Council approved a process to review its Rating Strategy through the establishment of a steering committee representing a cross-section of rate-paying stakeholders, three Councillors and an independent non-voting chair-person to oversee the review.
 Over 8 meetings, the committee made 11 recommendations to the existing strategy at that time.